×

 The appointment of the Data Protection Officer will take effect from 1 June 2025.

 Not all organizations are required to appoint a Data Protection Officer.
-A data user or data processor must appoint one or more Data Protection Officers if the processing involves:
+Data controller or data processor must appoint one or more Data Protection Officers if the processing involves:

-ii.
-Sensitive personal data, including financial information, of more than 10,000 data subjects; or
+ii. sensitive personal data including financial information data exceeding 10,000 data subjects; or

-iii.
-Activities requiring regular and systematic monitoring, such as online user behavior tracking.
+iii. activities that require regular and systematic monitoring, such as online user behavior tracking.

 The main responsibilities of a Data Protection Officer include: